MicrosoftDocs/learn/learn-pr/iot/troubleshoot-device-connections-communication/includes/3-troubleshoot-device-disconnects.md

 * **Azure Monitor** - Azure Monitor enables you to collect, analyze, and act on telemetry from IoT Hub.
 To help you detect, diagnose, and troubleshoot these issues at scale, use the monitoring capabilities IoT Hub provides through Azure Monitor.
 This includes setting up alerts to trigger notifications and actions when disconnects occur and configuring logs that you can use to discover the conditions that caused disconnects.

-* **Azure Event Grid** - For critical infrastructure and per-device disconnects, use Azure Event Grid to subscribe to device connect and disconnect events emitted by IoT Hub.
+* **Azure Event Grid** - For critical infrastructure and per-device disconnect, use Azure Event Grid to subscribe to device connect and disconnect events emitted by IoT Hub.
 Azure Event Grid enables you to use any of the following event handlers:

   * Azure Functions
   * Logic Apps